Friday, January 14, 2022

 ___________________

-Traveling on NICE corridor, if I roll down the windows while passing a slow truck, the steady drone of its nylon tyres on asphalt still bring back memories from childhood, of road trips all over India (by bus), baba and ma on either side.
+Traveling on NICE corridor, if I roll down the windows while passing a slow truck, the steady drone of its nylon tyres on asphalt still brings back memories from childhood, of road trips all over India (by bus), baba and ma on either side.
 It started with Kashmir in 1975, when I was still hanging like a baby chimp from their hands, complaining of aching legs from all the walking, and went on till 1992, when we did Bandhavgarh in our uncle's Premier President (Fiat 1100).
 By then I was bold enough to walk with nothing but a sturdy twig in hand on to an oncoming tiger that kept roaring and approaching our huts, only to discover it was a bellowing ox returning home at twilight.
 Never been very fond of walking, however.
 That was probably the last trip with both of them.
 But today when I rolled down my window, I remembered my first journey by car.
 Not a taxi, an actual private car.

 Why roll down the window, you ask?
 Well, with diesel prices having touched Rs 100, I drive at 65-70 kmph on an expressway for optimal economy, without the airconditioning, worrying about my depleting reserves and how I can't afford a new petrol car anymore.
 And then I see a bunch of laborers huddled together on a tractor returning home, at twilight, but not belligerent as the ox from Bandhavgarh.
 My worries melt, my privilege at being able to afford fuel for my car stings like a bee, as I quickly roll up the window and pretend not to see.
 I want to think of the lifespan of oxen.
 Just then the eyes of a little girl catch mine, and I roll down the window again and smile at her.
 She's going home too, with her laborer parents, who couldn't afford to hold her hand all day.
 Nestled in the lap of her mum, she smiles back, feeling as safe as I did hanging like a chimp.
 Nestled.
 Did you ever pronounce NestlĂ© as nestle?
 I didn't.
 I was taught not to ignore stressed vowels.
 The stress of remembering all that, I tell you, takes away all possible abandon from one's childhood.